the1Riddle/alx-system_engineering-devops/0x0E-web_stack_debugging_1/README.md

 ### <p align="center">Back-End Debugging:</p>

 1. Server Logs:

-        	> Check server logs for errors and warnings.
+      	> Check server logs for errors and warnings.<br>
        	> Analyze logs to identify patterns or specific issues.

 2. Database Debugging:

-        	> Ensure database connections are established correctly.
+       	> Ensure database connections are established correctly.<br>
-        	> Check database logs for errors.
+       	> Check database logs for errors.<br>
        	> Verify that database queries are returning the expected results.

 3. API Testing:

-        	> Test API endpoints using tools like Postman or cURL.
+       	> Test API endpoints using tools like Postman or cURL.<br>
        	> Inspect API responses for errors and unexpected behavior.

 4. Code Profiling:

-        	> Use profiling tools to identify performance bottlenecks in your server-side code.
+       	> Use profiling tools to identify performance bottlenecks in your server-side code.<br>
        	> Profile database queries and optimize slow-performing queries.

 ### <p align="center">Infrastructure Debugging:</p>

 1. Server Configuration:

-		> Verify server configurations for web servers (e.g., Apache, Nginx).
+	> Verify server configurations for web servers (e.g., Apache, Nginx).<br>
 	> Check for any misconfigurations that may lead to issues.

 2. Load Balancing:

-		> If applicable, check load balancing configurations.
+	> If applicable, check load balancing configurations.<br>
 	> Ensure that requests are distributed evenly among server instances.

 3. Firewall and Security:

-		> Check firewall settings for any restrictions.
+	> Check firewall settings for any restrictions.<br>
 	> Verify that security configurations are not blocking legitimate requests.

 4. Resource Monitoring:

-		> Monitor server resources (CPU, memory, disk space) to identify resource-related issues.
+	> Monitor server resources (CPU, memory, disk space) to identify resource-related issues.<br>
 	> Use tools like top or server monitoring services.